Mixing rates for potentials of non-summable variations: Applications

 \subsection{Functional central limit theorem (FCLT) for potentials with non-summable variations}

 Let $\sigma > 0$.
 A function $h:A\to \R$ satisfies the FCLT, also called Weak Invariance Principle, when the process $\{\zeta_n(t), t \in [0,1], n\geq 1\}$ defined by

 converges weakly to a standard Brownian motion on $D[0,1]$. \cite[Section 4.3]{tyran2005invariance} showed that the FCLT holds when the potential $\phi$ has summable variations.
-A straightforward application of Theorem 1 in \cite{tyran2005invariance} and our Corollary~ \ref{Cor1} is the following FCLT for potentials with non-summable variations. \begin{prop} Assume that $\phi$ is regular and satisfies Assumption (A) with $\delta \in (1/2,1]$.
+A straightforward application of Theorem 1 in \cite{tyran2005invariance} and our Corollary~ \ref{Cor1} is the following FCLT for potentials with non-summable variations. \begin{prop} Assume that the alphabet $A$ is finite and $\phi$ satisfies Assumption ($\mathcal{A}$) with $\delta \in (1/2,1]$.
 Let $\mu$ be shift-invariant and compatible with $\phi$.
 Also, let $h:A \to \R$ be a function such that $\int h\circ \eta_0\; d\mu = 0$.
-If $\sigma^2 :=\int (h\circ \eta_0)^2\; d\mu > 0$, then $h$ satisfies the FCLT. \end{prop} \begin{proof} Because $\phi$ is regular, the alphabet is finite.
-Hence $\sigma^2 \leq \|h\|^2_\infty < \infty$ as required by Theorem 1 in \cite{tyran2005invariance}.
+If $\sigma^2 :=\int (h\circ \eta_0)^2\; d\mu > 0$, then $h$ satisfies the FCLT. \end{prop} \begin{proof} Because alphabet is finite, we have that $\sigma^2 \leq \|h\|^2_\infty < \infty$ as required by Theorem 1 in \cite{tyran2005invariance}.
 It remains to verify the condition on the mixing rate.
 Using the processes $\{\tilde{\eta}_i, i \in \Z\}$ and $\{\tilde{\omega}_i, i \in \Z\}$ introduced in the proof of Theorem \ref{Maintheo2}, it is sufficient to check that there exists $\gamma > 1/2$ such that

 We have from Corollary ~ \ref{Cor1} that, for all $x,y \in \X_-$,

 where $\delta' < \delta$ and $c_1 $ is positive constant that depends on $C, \delta, \delta'$, and $h$.
 Taking $\delta'$ and $\gamma$ such that $1/2 < \gamma \leq \delta' <\delta$, we obtain \eqref{condFCLT}. \end{proof}